Lorentz Invariance Violation and Generalized Uncertainty Principle: Confronting with Observations and Measurements

-Other consequences of LIV can be tested in ultra high energy cosmic rays (UHECR).
-Following from Eqs. (\ref{eq:tnu}) and (\ref{eq:deltat1}), the time of flight is delayed by the factor $\Delta t$, then the pair production is kinematically allowed, when \cite{stecker1} \bea E_{\gamma}\geq m_e \left(\frac{2}{|{\cal D}|}\right)^{1/2}, \eea where the subscript $e$ stands for electron or positron and ${\cal D}=(v_e-c)/c$.
-According to Eq. (\ref{eq:cases}) and assuming that the electron has the same characteristics as the muon neutrino of OPERA experiment.
-The electron velocity can be estimated as $(1+{\cal D})\,c$, where ${\cal D}$ can be negative or positive.
-That photons with energies $E_{\gamma}\geq 50\times 10^{12}\,$eV \cite{nebula} and electrons with energies $E_{e}\simeq 1\times 10^{12}\,$eV \cite{nebula2} have been observed would set upper limits to ${\cal D}$, $ \lesssim 2\times 10^{-16}$ and ${\cal D} \simeq 1.3\times 10^{-13}$, respectively.
-It is apparent that these values are energy-dependent.
-Both are smaller than $\Delta v\simeq 10^{-11}\, c$ estimated by GUP.
+Stecker and Glashow used $\gamma$-ray observations from Mrk $501$ constraining the Lorentz invariance breaking parameter \cite{stecker1} based on potential departure from exact Lorentz invariance introduced in a perturbative framework \cite{cg1}.
+According to Eq. (\ref{eq:cases}), we can for simplicity assume that the electron has the same energy and mass as that of the muon neutrino in the OPERA experiment.
+The observations of UHECR refer to the existence of electrons with energies $E_{e}\simeq 1\times 10^{12}\,$eV \cite{nebula2} and $\gamma$-rays with energies $E_{\gamma}\geq 50\times 10^{12}\,$eV \cite{nebula} are observed.
+These observation would set upper limits to ${\cal D}_e \simeq 1.3\times 10^{-13}$ and ${\cal D}_{\gamma} \lesssim 2\times 10^{-16}$, respectively.
+It is apparent that all these values are smaller than the values that was estimated using the GUP-approach, $\Delta v\simeq 10^{-11}\, c$, section \ref{operra}.
 Such a discrepancy would be interpreted as follows.
-In our calculations we apply a GUP-approach depending on {\it linear} modification on momentum \cite{afa1,afa2}.
+In our calculations, the GUP-approach assumes a {\it linear} momentum modification \cite{afa1,afa2}.
 As discussed above, this approach combine string theory, loop quantum gravity, black hole physics and doubly spacial relativity.

-Stecker and Glashow use $\gamma$-ray observations of Mrk $501$ in constraining the Lorentz invariance breaking parameter \cite{stecker1} based on potential departure from exact Lorentz invariance introduced in a perturbative framework \cite{cg1}.
+Recent theoretical work on quantum gravity, especially within string theory, shows that the sensitivity factor of gamma ray bursts (GRB) $\eta$ can be related to $\Delta t^*$, the special time of flight delay and $\delta t$, the time structure of the signal $\eta\equiv |\Delta t^*|/\delta t$ \cite{nature1}.
+The special time of flight delay is characterized by $E_{qg}\,$ ($E_{pl}$) effective quantum gravity energy scale (Planck energy scale).
+The condition that $E_{qg}\approx E_{pl}$, is that quantum gravity energy reaches the Planck energy.
+At this scale, $\eta$ is determined by $ |\Delta t^*|/\delta t$.
+In present work, $\Delta t^*$ is taken equivalent to $\Delta t$.
+Depending on distant origin, GRB emission can reach the Earth with different time structures $\delta t$.
+Therefore, the time structure might be sophisticated.